 - An Insurance Certificate is necessary to prove to the consignee that the forwarders insurance is comprehensive enough to cover any damage to or loss of the cargo during transit

-Freight forwarder documentation has to be precise as any slight discrepancy or omission could prevent the merchandise from being exported, or it could result in nonpayment, or in extreme cases result in the seizure of the exporter's goods by customs officers in the United States or in foreign countries.
+This kind of documentation has to be precise as any slight discrepancy or omission could prevent the merchandise from being exported, or it could result in nonpayment, or in extreme cases result in the seizure of the exporter's goods by customs officers in the United States or in foreign countries.
 Collection documents are generally subject to very precise time limits and run the risk of not be honored by a bank should the time limit have expired.
 Most cargo documentation is routine for both freight forwarders and customs brokers.
 However, the exporter has the privilege of being ultimately responsible for the correctness and accuracy of its documents.

 We hope you found this article informative and useful.